TimeXAIgroup/signxai2/docs/tutorials/image_classification.rst

 Introduction
 ------------

 Image classification is one of the most common applications of deep learning, and understanding how these models make decisions is crucial.
-In this tutorial, we'll use SignXAI2 to explain predictions from image classification models built with both TensorFlow and PyTorch.
+In this tutorial, we'll use SignXAI2 to explain predictions from image classification models built with both PyTorch and TensorFlow.

 We'll use a pre-trained VGG16 model that classifies images into 1000 categories from the ImageNet dataset.